A Seattle Institution.

 Finally, Joshua Reid, Professor of Native American History, will close things out on January 31st with a lecture on the historical roots of indigenous activism in the era of Standing Rock.
 Professor Reid will frame this recent protest in the context of Native Americans decades long struggle for sovereignty.

-The History Lecture Series is sponsored by the Alumni Association and tickets will be available through their website.
-This event always sells out quick so be sure to get your tickets soon.
+Tickets are now avaliable!
+The History Lecture Series is sponsored by the Alumni Association and tickets can be purchased through their website.
+This event always sells out quick so be sure to get yours soon.